rectorphp/rector/docs/rector_rules_overview.md

 ### SwapFuncCallArgumentsRector

-Swap arguments in function calls
+Reorder arguments in function calls

 :wrench: **configure it!**